John-McPherson/advanced-front-end-portfolio-project-front-end/README.md

 ### Languages

-* JSX - as the makeComics is a react application the main body of the site was written in JSX
+* JSX - as the makeComics is a react application the main body of the site was written in JSX.
 * Less CSS - the styling was handled though Less CSS.
 These were then compiled using the Easy LESS extension into CSS modules.